datastax/nodejs-driver/doc/features/geotypes/README.md

 cqlsh> INSERT INTO points_of_interest (name, coords) VALUES ('Eiffel Tower', 'POINT(48.8582 2.2945)');
 ```

-The DSE driver includes encoders and representations of these types in the `geometry` module that can be used directly
+The driver includes encoders and representations of these types in the `geometry` module that can be used directly
 as parameters in queries.
 All Javascript geospatial types implement `toString()`, that returns the string representation
 in [Well-known text][wkt] format, and `toJSON()`, that returns the JSON representation in [GeoJSON][geojson] format.